 Water Skills For Life For Beach

 Water Safety New Zealand is working with Surf Life Saving NZ, Swimming NZ, Surfing NZ and other partners, to develop a Water Skills for Life Beach education programme, targeting students in Year 3 – 8 at primary school.
-This may become the replacement for Surf’s Beach Education and Surf to Schools programmes and will become an extension to WSNZ's Water Skills for Life.
+This will become the natural extension to Water Skills for Life.

 Research suggests that aquatic skills are developed faster and retained for longer, when they are experienced and learnt in natural environments.
-The new Water Skills for Life Beach programme will incorporate all the learnings from the foundation programme, Water Skills for Life with the added indepth learnings around Beach/rocky foreshore recreation and water safety.
+Water Skills for Life Beach will incorporate all the learnings from the foundation programme, Water Skills for Life with the added indepth learnings around beach/rocky foreshore recreation and water safety.

-The programme, as an extension to Water Skills for Life, will have various learning components which may be experienced in the classroom, on field trips to the beach (dryland), in a pool/wave pool and in, on and around the water at the beach.
+The programme will have various learning components which may be experienced in the classroom, on field trips to the beach (dryland), in a pool/wave pool and in, on and around the water at the beach.
 It will ideally be taught in school time and will align with the refreshed NZ Curriculum and Te Marautanga o Aotearoa.

 We are interested in receiving responses from water safety sector providers about what this programme could look like and how it could be delivered.